 - Insert the desired number of DIMMs into the memory slots, there is no specific sequence or order required. - 2.
-Push the release tab outwards on one end of the DIMM slot to unlock it. - Align the Key of the DIMM module with the Receptive Point on the memory slot. - 4.
-Align one Notch on one end of the DIMM module against the Notch Catch of the socket (this is the end without a release tab).
-Insert this end first, then follow with the other end, making sure the Receptive Point and the Key are aligned. - With one end of the DIMM module secure into the Notch Catch, press the opposite end (with the lever) into the slot until the module snaps securely into place. - 6.
-Lock the release tab to the locked position to secure the DIMM module in the slot.
+Push the release tabs outwards on both ends of the DIMM slot to unlock it. - Align the key of the DIMM module with the receptive point on the memory slot. - 4.
+Align the notches on both ends of the module against the receptive points on the ends of the slot. - 5.
+Press the notches on both ends of the module straight down into the slot until the module snaps into place. - Press the release tabs to the lock positions to secure the DIMM module into the slot.